Our Research

 Challenges for Cancer Patients

-Significant challenges cancer patients face is limited access to equitable cancer care, driven critically by social determinants of health (SDoH).
+Significant challenges cancer patients face is limited access to cancer care, driven critically by issues with the non-medical drivers of health.

 These barriers include health insurance, access to care, financial strain, food insecurity, transportation, income, education, health literacy, and language.

-As a result, there is an increase in cancer health disparities, cancer morbidity/mortality, decreased quality of life, and elevated healthcare costs in a largely Latino, vulnerable population.
+As a result, there is a heavy burden of cancer incidence, cancer morbidity/mortality, decreased quality of life, and elevated healthcare costs in a largely Latino, vulnerable population.

 Challenges in South Texas